Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the tropical theory

 Let $\overline M_V$ is the moduli space of maps to the open surface $X_V^\circ$ determined by the local picture near $V$, such that if an edge is incoming, we consider maps that pass through a pre-determined point of the corresponding boundary curve.

-More precisely, at a vertex $V$ there is a corresponding moduli space of maps $f:C_V\to X_V$, where the surface $X_V$ is determined by the Newton fan $\delta_V$ and the genus, marked points, and contact orders are given by the star of $V$ in $(\Gamma,f)$.
+More precisely, by unpacking the degeneration formula in~\cite{KLR}, we see that at a vertex $V$ there is a corresponding moduli space of maps $f:C_V\to X_V$, where the surface $X_V$ is determined by the Newton fan $\delta_V$ and the genus, marked points, and contact orders are given by the star of $V$ in $(\Gamma,f)$.
 We consider the open toric surface $X_V^\circ$ obtained by deleting the torus fixed point.
-Moreover, let $\overline M_V$ be the moduli space of relative maps to expansions of $X_V^\circ$, with the boundary incidences specified by the orientation as follows.
+Moreover, let $\overline M_V$ be the moduli space of logarithmic maps to $X_V^\circ$, with the boundary incidences specified by the orientation as follows.
 If an edge is oriented towards $V$, we consider maps passing through a fixed point of the corresponding boundary curve.

 This moduli space of maps admits a virtual fundamental class $[\overline M_V]^{\mathsf{vir}}$.

 \begin{definition} Define the \textbf{local vertex multiplicity at $V$} to be

 if the marked end $i$ is adjacent to $V$ and